Karachi Shipyard & Engineering Works: History and overview

 The planning to establish the shipyard in Karachi began in 1947 as it was deemed essential for the defense of the country.
 In 1952, the Government of Pakistan reached out to Government of Germany for funding and loan feasibility, which both nation agreed upon.
 In 1955, the Karachi Shipyard & Engineering Works Limited was established when Pakistan Industrial Development Corporation (PIDC) commissioned a project that was delivered to Karachi Port Trust (KPT) in 1957.

 Since 1955, the KSEW Ltd. remains under government sponsorship and is entirely owned by the Ministry of Defence Production.
 It corporate leadership is approved as deputation by the Navy HQ of Pakistan Navy.
 The KSEW Ltd. has attained product certification and qualification from the Turkey and United Kingdom's registry, but it usually follows British standards for quality of its products.

-The KSEW Ltd. is the only company in Pakistan that has ability and capability to build ships, and the primary builder of submarines since its establishment in 1955.
+The KSEW Ltd. is the only company in Pakistan that has ability and capability to build deep-sea warships, and the primary builder of submarines since its establishment in 1955.

 Projects

 Submarine construction

 The KSEW Ltd. is the only company in the country that has ability and capability to build deep water submarines, owing major contributions from France in 1990s and later China.
-In 1990s, France agreed upon exporting the technology of Agosta 90B class submarine, of which two submarines were built by the KSEW Ltd. under French supervision.
+In 1990s, France agreed upon exporting the technology of Agosta 90B class submarine, two of which submarines were built by the KSEW Ltd. under French supervision.
 The French DCNS mostly oversaw the program until 2006, and were refitted with air-independent propulsion technology in 2011.

 As of current, the KSEW Ltd. is currently building the Hangor-class submarines for the Pakistan Navy.

+In a joint collaboration with the former China Shipbuilding Industry Corporation (CSIC), now China State Shipbuilding Corporation (CSSC), the deep-water and air-independent propulsion submarines are being designed and constructed at the KSEW Ltd.– out of which, four are being built in China and rest of four in Karachi.
+Working with China increased the employment rate and scope of the KSEW Ltd. with Pakistani government reportedly spent little capital on upgrading the facilities because much of the current submarine building infrastructure already meets the requirement.
+The KSEW Ltd. is currently acting as submarine base for the Type 039A submarine, which China leased to Pakistan for training and education purpose before the Hangor is commissioned in the military service.